OctopusDeploy/docs/docs/getting-started/managing-octopus-subscriptions.md

 ### Configuring maximum deployment targets (Cloud only)

-To help you manage your monthly spend, you can set a maximum number deployment targets for a Cloud Instance.
+To help you manage your monthly spend, you can set a maximum number of deployment targets for a Cloud instance.

 1. Navigate to your Cloud Instance.
 2. Click **FINANCE** in the left sidebar.